StanchosCodes/SoftUni-CSharp-Fundamentals/README.md

 Here are the solutions from my C# Fundamentals course in SoftUni.

 # Easy access to the solutions
-Here you can access the solutions by the used technique.
+Here you can access the solutions sorted by the used technique.

 1. [**Basic Syntax**](https://github.com/StanchosCodes/SoftUni-CSharp-Fundamentals/tree/main/Basic%20Syntax)
 2. [**Basic Syntax - more solutions**](https://github.com/StanchosCodes/SoftUni-CSharp-Fundamentals/tree/main/Basic%20Syntax%20-%20more%20solutions)